-Target Population: Program Loans financed through the Issue 2023-3A Bonds will help low- and moderate-income individuals and families in Tennessee achieve homeownership.
-The maximum eligible income is (i) between 100% and 115% of the Area Median Income ("AMI") for borrowers purchasing homes outside of Targeted Areas (as defined below) and (ii) 140% or less of the AMI for borrowers purchasing homes in Targeted Areas.
+• Target Population: Program Loans financed through the Issue 2023-2A Bonds will help low- and moderate-income individuals and families in Tennessee achieve homeownership.
+The maximum eligible income is between 100% and 115% of the Area Median Income ("AMI") for borrowers purchasing homes outside of Targeted Areas (as defined below) and between 120% and 140% for borrowers purchasing homes in Targeted Areas.
 The distribution of income bands for the borrowers of the Program Loans is expected to be similar to previously financed groups of loans in the Great Choice Loan Program (Table 2).
 The Program Loans are also expected to benefit minority populations who have been historically under-represented as homeowners, borrowers with disabilities, borrowers who care for individuals with disabilities, as well as households in lower income areas and areas of chronic economic distress.